freckle/guides/haskell-best-practices.md

     else eval f
 ```

-We're relying on the `Monad` instance for for `Maybe` to call `fail` on pattern match failures when we pass something like `Add (I 1) (B True)`.
+We're relying on the `Monad` instance for `Maybe` to call `fail` on pattern match failures when we pass something like `Add (I 1) (B True)` at runtime.
 We also have to make an extra datatype to represent values.

 You can try to do something smarter with phantom types, existential quantification, and smart constructors:
 ```haskell